Abstract

 In this study, 24% sought help from traditional healers while 55% sought help from the hospital during diarrhoea episodes.
 Some sought help from both hospitals and herbalists.
 This is more than a study carried out in Ibadan21 where only 4% gave native medicine.
 The use of traditional or herbal medicine during diarrhoea should be discouraged regardless of their availability and accessibility, because of vague dosages, and preparation of medicines under unhygienic conditions, and as evidenced by microbial contamination of many herbal preparations sold in the markets.31

 Good feeding practices with appropriate fluids such as salt and sugar solutions, soups and weaning foods that are readily available at home can prevent dehydration and replace electrolytes that are lost during diarrhoea episodes.5 In this study only 42% gave more food than usual during diarrhoea episodes.
 Giving the same amount of foods or less during episodes may be out of ignorance and cultural beliefs in a bid to prevent more vomiting and stooling.
 This is similar to a study conducted in Oyo, where mothers advocated withholding food from children who had diarrhoea.32 Similarly, only 48% of respondents in this study gave more water than usual during diarrhoea episodes.
-This is not a good percentage because water makes up the greater percentage of children’s body weight.
+The proportion of respondents with this practice is low because water makes up the greater percentage of children’s body weight and should be given more during diarrhoea.
 Also, children utilise more quantity of water over the course of a day, than adults as a result of their high metabolic rates.
 Moreover, the kidney in younger children conserve less amounts of water.33 This poor practice may be because only 8% of respondents knew that marked thirst for water is one of the danger signs of diarrhoea.

 In this study there was statistically significant association between practice and age, occupation, income, level of education, and ethnicity.
 Further analysis revealed that respondents who had more than six years of education were 1.9 times more likely to have good practice towards diarrhoea than respondents who had less than six years of education.
 Also, mothers who were married and those who were employed were more likely to have good practice towards diarrhoea prevention and home management than mothers who were unmarried or unemployed.
 This is similar to a study conducted in Ethiopia18 where mother’s marital status and educational status were significantly associated with caregivers’ practice.

-The study can be used as a baseline for other studies.
+The strength and limitations of this study should be noted.
+The findings of this study can be used as a baseline for other studies.
 There are few studies on home management of diarrhoea from the same study in the study area.
-Firstly, it can also be a blueprint to conduct an interventional study in the particular area.
+Firstly, the findings can be used as a baseline to conduct an interventional study in the particular area.
 Secondly, the design was community-based descriptive cross-sectional study where probability sampling was used.
 One of the limitations of this study design is that the establishment of a temporal relationship between the exposure and outcome variables are impossible.
 Thirdly, the study area was chosen through convenience sampling as a result of time constraint.

 Conclusion